-Braising Pan 101: What Is It and How to Use It?
+What Is Braising Pan and How to Use It?

-If you’re trying to build your kitchen arsenal, you might now know that there are dozens and dozens of pans out there.
+If you’re trying to build your kitchen arsenal, you might not know that there are dozens and dozens of pans out there.
 Now, you might have found this fact both delightful and taxing.

-For one, we know the joys of collecting pans.
-However, we also recognize the stress of getting to know these pans.
-Acquiring pans could be fun, but learning the way to handle and care for each one is not the same, after all.
+However, acquiring pans could be fun, but learning the way to handle and care for each one is not the same, after all.
 Well, don’t worry!
 You don’t have to get to know them all at once.
 Take it one step at a time.
 Today, let’s get to know the braising pan!

 What is Braising?